 In June 2018, a large travel company by the name of Traveloka in Indonesia contacted me to see if I’d be interested in going on an all-expenses-paid trip to a remote island in Sulawesi, Indonesia.
 I replied to the email and said thanks but no thanks…

-As part of the collaboration, I was required to post stories and photos on Instagram and to also publish an article on my blog highlighting my experience on the island.
+As part of the collaboration, I was required to post stories and photos on Instagram and also publish an article on my blog highlighting my experience on the island.

 This was my first time working with a tourism company, so I made sure to produce the best work that I could and to over-deliver.

 I then returned to Bali for a couple of months until another email landed in my inbox, this time from the Philippines Tourism Promotions Board.

 Before I knew it, I was off to the Philippines on a week-long trip with some other creators to promote the islands of Negros Oriental and Apo Island.

 It was a smart decision, as now the majority of my Siargao travel guides are ranking on the 1st page of Google and bringing in lots of traffic to my blog.

 Once again, I returned to Bali (if you haven’t already guessed by this stage, Bali is my favorite place on earth) and started planning the next steps forward for my business.

-Come October 2018, and with the experience and knowledge I had gained in the past year as a blogger and photographer, I decided I wanted to teach others how to start a travel blog, grow their social media accounts, and learn more about photography.
+Come October 2018, with the experience and knowledge I had gained in the past year as a blogger and photographer, I decided I wanted to teach others how to start a travel blog, grow their social media accounts, and learn more about photography.

-After the workshop, I traveled to Myanmar for one month with my new girlfriend Kathy, and we worked with several tour companies, hotels, and resorts during this time.
+After the workshop, I traveled to Myanmar for one month and I worked with several tour companies, hotels, and resorts during this time.

 My next biggest tourism job was in January 2019 with a company called Travel Talk Tours, where I was invited on a 15-day Egypt and Jordan tour.
 Man, was this a trip of a lifetime!